arduino/help-center-content/content/Hardware Support/Generic/Reset-the-flash-memory-on-STM32H747-based-devices.md

 Follow these steps:

-1. Open the partitioning sketch:
+1. Open the memory partitioning sketch:

    - Arduino IDE: Ensure that you are using the [latest version of the board package](https://support.arduino.cc/hc/en-us/articles/4404691106066-Update-board-packages-in-Arduino-IDE), then select File > Examples > STM32H747_System > QSPIFormat.